cthoyt/cthoyt.github.io/_posts/2026/2026-08-27-reviewing-sssom.md

 desired to keep that.
 Workflow A3 extends workflow A2 to keep the original mapping intact and simply append the new mapping.
-Importantly, the new mapping uses the [derived_from](https://w3id.org/sssom/derived_from) field to point back to original predicted mapping record via the
-[SSSOM record hash](https://mapping-commons.github.io/sssom/spec-support-hashing/).
+Importantly, the new mapping uses the [derived_from](https://w3id.org/sssom/derived_from) field to point back to original automatically generated mapping record via the [SSSOM record hash](https://mapping-commons.github.io/sssom/spec-support-hashing/).
 This is implemented in SSSOM Pydantic (note, the example hash in `ex:13` is made up, I might add a real one later).